Last Updated on July 13, 2022 by Editor

 Rooms at A.V.
 Nickels Inn

-Eight rooms are individually decorated and named for the Ports of Call that Captain Nickels frequented on his merchant ships.
+Eight rooms are individually decorated and named after all eight of Captain Nickels’ children.

-I stayed in the Port of Call Paris, boldly painted red and kited out with a carved four-poster canopy bed, white plantation shutters, polished wood floor with Oriental carpet, and Victorian art on the walls.
-The bed, it bears mentioning, was sink-in-ably decadent.
+The Katherine – one of the most popular rooms, is boldly painted red and kited out with a carved four-poster canopy bed, white plantation shutters, polished wood floor with Oriental carpet, and Victorian art on the walls.
+The bed, it bears mentioning, is sink-in-ably decadent.

 To create an “en suite” bathroom, the Liston’s had to carve one out of a small closet.
 So, yes, the loo is small.
 But I didn’t have to leave the room, which is big, to get to it.